uuinfofp/uuinfofp.github.io/labs.md

        where g x = someFunction x `mod` 2 == 1
     ```

-* On the other, it is also possible to take this too far.
+* On the other hand, it is also possible to take this too far.
 Most people will probably consider

     ```haskell
     f = map (\x -> 3 * x + 1)